PawelS12/Library/README.md

 b) Extract the files to the selected folder.
 c) Open the `Library.exe` file.

-*Note: To ensure that the application functions correctly, make sure that all files from the `Library-master.zip` are present in the extracted folder.**
+*Note: No additional libraries or dependencies are required to run the application.
+Simply download the entire project folder and run the executable (`Library.exe`).
+Ensure all files from the zip are present in the extracted folder for the system to work correctly.*

 ## 4. Project structure
 ```